tlindner/VideoTexDemoServer/README.md

 1. Trying to retrieve text a second time in the same session will fail.
 But the third time will work.
 2. Changing the cursor graphic doesn't see to work.
+3. The server does not implement block retry.

 Documentation
 =============